-We face financial and administrative challenges in coordinating the operations of our Danish subsidiary with our activities in California, which could have on adverse impact on our operations.
+We face financial and administrative challenges in coordinating the operations of our European activities with our activities in California, which could have on adverse impact on our operations.

-Our subsidiary in Denmark, ACADIA Pharmaceuticals A/S, employs approximately 36% of our total personnel, and is engaged in research and development activities with primary responsibility for combinatorial, medicinal and analytical chemistry.
-Our principal executive offices, however, are located in California.
-The additional administrative expense required to follow and coordinate activities in both Denmark and California could divert management resources from other important endeavors and, in turn, delay any development and commercialization efforts.
-In addition, currency fluctuations involving our Danish operations may cause foreign currency translation gains and losses.
+We have recently consolidated our chemistry operations in a single research and development facility located in Malmo, Sweden.
+We have incurred and are likely to incur additional costs in setting up and adjusting to operations in a new country with a new Swedish subsidiary.
+Our subsidiary in Sweden, ACADIA Pharmaceuticals AB, employs approximately 30 percent of our total personnel and is engaged in research and development activities, with primary responsibility for combinatorial, medicinal and analytical chemistry.
+Our principal executive offices, however, are located in San Diego.
+The additional administrative expense required to follow and coordinate activities in both Europe and California could divert management resources from other important endeavors and, in turn, delay any development and commercialization efforts.
+In addition, currency fluctuations involving our Swedish operations may cause foreign currency translation gains and losses.
 These exchange-rate fluctuations could have a negative effect on our operations.
 We do not engage in currency hedging transactions.